Do you ever feel like respect is disappearing from kids’ vocabulary these days? If so, read on.

 Good Intentions Out of Control

-for themselves rather than bow to the demands of others — many adults have stopped disciplining children for being disrespectful.
+In an eagerness to raise independent children — those who think for themselves rather than bow to the demands of others — many adults have stopped disciplining children for being disrespectful.

 Children Learn What They Live